alanng10/class-lang/Docue/Article/Sande/a.md

 Struct any is passed with ref.
 Ref has type.
 Type can be int type or struct type.
-Int type is 64 bits int.
+Int type is 64, 32, 16, or 8 bits int.
 A struct type has StructName.
 Storage type is used to declare variable storage.

-Sande Lang does not need cast operate.
+Sande Lang has cast operate.
+CastOperate is operate that results ref of reinterpret cast of struct type any or ref of int type conversion of int type int.

 Maide is shared maide.
 It has no this ref.
 Maide has param.
 The param is var list.